jellebecude/getting-started-scan/README.md

 ## 1.1.
 CTFd local K8s deployment

-- **Purpose:** to get started with using the Joint Cyber Range platform.
+- **Purpose:** getting started with using the Joint Cyber Range platform and create a backup to restore.

-- **Preliminaries:** a Kubernetes environment for deployment, **Docker Desktop** is the easiest one to get started.
+- **Preliminaries:** a Kubernetes environment for deployment, **Docker Desktop** is the easiest one to get started with.

-- **Note:** This documentation continues with Docker Desktop on Windows, while WSL2 will be utilized to run bash commands.
-The experience on MacOS and Linux should be close because of this.
+- **Note:** Most tools used are supported on Windows, MacOS and Linux, although this documentation continues using Docker Desktop on Windows, with  WSL2 as backend.
+Because of WSL and running Bash on Windows, the experience should be close on MacOS and Linux.
+The WSL distribution for Ubuntu 20.04 will be our Linux user environment and can be downloaded from the Microsoft Store.

 ## 1.2.
 GitLab & Visual Studio Code